Wacom-Developer/signature-sdk-js/README.md

 ```

 With the default library, we are able to capture pointer events from JavaScript such as mouse, touch or pen data.
-In Web Browsers that supports WebHID, it is also possible to connect to Wacom STU devices using **stuCaptDialog.js**.
+In Web Browsers that support WebHID, it is also possible to connect to Wacom STU devices using **stuCaptDialog.js**.
 This is based on Wacom STU SDK for JavaScript.

 The usage is similar to SigCaptDialog: